Daio-io/cine/README.md

 ## Why?

 There was a desire to get video into notifications and instead of being jealous of iOS I wrote this.
+Maybe in the future Android will support this, but right now, there is Cine.
+Although Cine's main use case is for video, it does not provide a video player.
+The aim was to be light weight and allow developers to provide and attach their own embedded video player to the Cine container.
+This is because video playback is usually fairly custom.
+Things like DRM and other highly optimised an custom playback is not something for Cine to care about.
+The aim of Cine is to get any rich content in a notification(ish).

 ## How?